shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_12/README.md

 3. Databases support concurrent access by multiple users, allowing teams to collaborate on data simultaneously.
 Excel files, especially when stored on shared drives, can lead to conflicts and version control issues when multiple users try to modify the same file simultaneously.

 4. Databases offer backup and recovery mechanisms to protect against data loss.
 Excel files are susceptible to accidental deletion or corruption without a robust backup strategy.

-**What is database?**

-In Amazon Web Services (AWS), a database is a managed and scalable service that allows you to store and manage data efficiently in the cloud.

-Databases play a crucial role in the functioning of an application.
-Also, performance of an application is directly dependent on how the underlying database performs for the application.

-There are numerous options we can find to run the managed relational data and also the managed NoSQL databases.

 **AWS DATABASE - ADVANTAGES**